The toric g-vector of nestohedra: Toric -polynomials of chordal nestohedra

-\begin{remark} {\em More generally, Postnikov, Reiner and Williams also have a formula for the $h$-vector of any nestohedron associated to a connected building set~\cite[Corollary~8.4]{Postnikov_Reiner_Williams}.
-This formula uses the descent statistics of {\em $\mathcal{B}$-trees} whose definition we omit here (see Section~8 of~\cite{Postnikov_Reiner_Williams}).
-The descent statistics of $\mathcal{B}$-trees and $\mathcal{B}$-permutations coincide for chordal nestohedra~\cite[Proposition~9.5]{Postnikov_Reiner_Williams}.
-We only wish to highlight that the {\em $\mathcal{B}$-trees} are unrelated to the trees we will consider in this section. } \end{remark}
+\begin{remark} {\em More generally, Postnikov, Reiner and Williams also have an expression for the $h$-vector of any nestohedron associated to a connected building set~\cite[Corollary~8.4]{Postnikov_Reiner_Williams}.
+It uses the descent statistics of {\em $\mathcal{B}$-trees} whose definition we omit here (see Section~8 of~\cite{Postnikov_Reiner_Williams}).
+For chordal nestrohedra the descent statistics of $\mathcal{B}$-trees and $\mathcal{B}$-permutations coincide~\cite[Proposition~9.5]{Postnikov_Reiner_Williams}.
+Note that the {\em $\mathcal{B}$-trees} are unrelated to the trees we consider in this section. } \end{remark}

-For our purposes, the most important result of Postnikov, Reiner and Williams is the following identity~\cite[Theorem~11.6]{Postnikov_Reiner_Williams}. \begin{theorem}[Postnikov--Reiner--Williams] The $\gamma$-polynomial of a chordal nestohedron $P_{\mathcal{B}}$ is given by
+For our purposes, the most important result of Postnikov, Reiner and Williams is as follows~\cite[Theorem~11.6]{Postnikov_Reiner_Williams}. \begin{theorem}[Postnikov--Reiner--Williams] The $\gamma$-polynomial of a chordal nestohedron $P_{\mathcal{B}}$ is given by